jd36/weather-watcher/README.md

 1. `/api/weather` - produces paginated json results of the ingested data stored inside the weather_measurements table.
 Allows for optionally filtering by date and/or by station_id.
 Default paging parameters are offset=0 and limit=20.
 2. `/api/weather/stats` - produces paginated json results of the computed data analysis statistics data stored inside the weather_statistics table.
 Allows for optionally filtering by year and/or by station_id.
 Default paging parameters are offset=0 and limit=20.
-3. `/api/weather/stations` - produces paginated json results of the ingested data stored inside the weather_measurements table.
+3. `/api/weather/stations` - produces paginated json results of the ingested data stored inside the weather_stations table.
 Allows for optionally filtering by date and/or by station_id.
 Default paging parameters are offset=0 and limit=20.

 I saved the API output from visiting the endpoints in a browser to `./answers/api_output/`.
 I included PDF printouts from the browser as well as the json formatted results.